-In his first voyage, Mendaña is credited with sailing from Callao, Peru, on November 20, 1567 and reaching the Solomon Islands in the South Pacific in February, 1568, before returning to Mexico (by way of the Channel Islands, in California) via the Marshall Islands and Wake Island in 1568-1569.
-The course from Wake Island to the Channel Islands of California would certainly have taken Mendaña to within a relatively short distance of Hawaii.
+In his first voyage, Mendaña sailed from Callao, Peru, on November 20, 1567 and reached the Solomon Islands in the South Pacific in February, 1568, before returning to Mexico (by way of the Channel Islands, in California) via the Marshall Islands and Wake Island in 1568-1569.
+The course from Wake Island to the Channel Islands of California would certainly have taken Mendaña to within a relatively short distance of Hawai'i.

-The disclosure by Lopez of previously secret (or perhaps simply overlooked) information in 1772, at a time when Spain was struggling to retain its claim to Mare Clausum in the face of the British (Lord Anson and Samuel Wallis) and French (Louis-Antoine de Bouganville) arrival in the Pacific, would certainly have been of great import.
+The disclosure by Lopez of previously secret (or perhaps simply overlooked) information in 1772, at a time when Spain was struggling to retain its claim to mare clausum in the face of the British (Anson, Byron, Wallis, Carteret, and Cook) and French (Louis-Antoine de Bouganville) arrival in the Pacific, would certainly have been of great import.
 It would have been imperative for the Spanish to put forward their best claims to retention of the Pacific Ocean as a Spanish Dominion, as well as their discovery of islands therein, in the face of competition from other seafaring powers.
-In fact, the Spanish Fleet in the Pacific was then actively attempting to colonize the Tahitian Islands as a means of solidifying the Spanish hold on their "Closed Sea."
+In fact, the Spanish Fleet in the Pacific was then actively attempting to colonize the Tahitian Islands as a means of solidifying the Spanish hold on their "closed sea."

-While there is nothing conclusive about the lands attributed to Mendaña on Lopez's map, it is beyond question that Lopez would have relied upon some existing chart or account for the inclusion of this information and that the timing of the disclosure, coming 6 years prior to Cook's arrival in Hawaii in 1778, is compelling circumstantial evidence of an earlier source.
+While there is nothing conclusive about the lands attributed to Mendaña on Lopez's map, it is beyond question that Lopez would have relied upon some existing chart or account for the inclusion of this information and that the timing of the disclosure, coming six years prior to Cook's arrival in Hawai'i in 1778, is compelling circumstantial evidence of an earlier source.

-In summary, while we draw no conclusions on the underlying question of Spanish primacy in the discovery of Hawaii, the Lopez map presents a compelling new chapter in the discussion, adding to the pro-Spanish discovery argument a map engraved 6 years prior to Cook's visit to Hawaii by Spain's pre-eminent mapmaker and introducing for the first time the name Álvaro de Mendaña as a possible discoverer of Hawaii.
+In summary, while we draw no conclusions on the underlying question of Spanish primacy in the discovery of Hawai'i, the Lopez map presents a compelling new chapter in the discussion, adding to the pro-Spanish discovery argument a map engraved six years prior to Cook's visit to Hawai'i by Spain's pre-eminent mapmaker and introducing for the first time the name Álvaro de Mendaña as a possible discoverer of Hawai'i.

 The 1772 Lopez map of America is of the utmost rarity.
-We have located examples in the National Libraries of Spain and France, along with a copy which appeared in a 5 map composite atlas in the Warren Heckrotte collection (ex Warren Howell).
-We note one other example at auction in the past 30 years, with no examples located in American Institutions.
-Later 1783 and 1794 editions were issued, utilizing a different projection, appear to be of similar rarity.
+We have located examples in the National Libraries of Spain and France, along with a copy which appeared in a five-map composite atlas in the Warren Heckrotte collection (ex Warren Howell), sold at auction in October 2015.

 Tomas Lopez (1730-1802) was one of Spain’s most prominent cartographers in the eighteenth century.
 Along with a small cadre of Spanish geographers, Tomas sought training in Paris and studied under Juan Bautista Bourguignon d’Anville.
 When he returned to Spain he was named geografo de los dominios de Su Magestad and placed in charge of the geographic collections of Charles III.
 Some of his most famous maps are those of regions of the Iberian Peninsula.
 At the end of his life, he embarked on a project of a grand atlas of Spain.
 The project was finished by his children.